 Areas of Expertise & Civic Involvements

 Brinbaum's research focuses on the school careers of the children of immigrants in France and then in comparison with European countries and United States.
-Her current work is focused on the transitions from school to work and employment trajectories of the second generation youth in a comparative perspective.
+Her current work is focused on the transitions from school to work, job quality, and employment trajectories of the second generation youth in a comparative perspective.
 Her research interests include educational careers, labor market transitions and employment of the second generation youth, discriminations at school and on the labor market, and relationships of immigrant families in school.

 Analyzes the entire trajectories of second-generation children of immigrants in Europe through secondary education from year six to their baccalaureát school-leaving examination, considering performance at the start and end of lower secondary school, tracks chosen at upper secondary school, and final qualifications gained.
 Details the process whereby inequalities are constructed.
 Confirms a number of results that were known or suspected, but goes much further, revealing differentiation by type of baccalauréat, country of origin, and sex.